Code-routing: a new attack on position verification: Abstract

 \section{Abstract}

-The cryptographic task of position-verification attempts to verify one party's location in spacetime by exploiting constraints on quantum information and relativistic causality.
+The cryptographic task of position verification attempts to verify one party's location in spacetime by exploiting constraints on quantum information and relativistic causality.
 A popular verification scheme known as $f$-routing involves requiring the prover to redirect a quantum system based on the value of a Boolean function $f$.
 Cheating strategies for the $f$-routing scheme require the prover use pre-shared entanglement, and security of the scheme rests on assumptions about how much entanglement a prover can manipulate.
-Here, we give a new cheating strategy which completes the $f$-routing task using $O(SP_p(f))$ EPR pairs, where $SP_p(f)$ is the minimal size of a span program over the field $\mathbb{Z}_p$ computing $f$.
+Here, we give a new cheating strategy in which the quantum system is encoded into a secret-sharing scheme, and the authorization structure of the secret-sharing scheme is exploited to direct the system appropriately.
+This strategy completes the $f$-routing task using $O(SP_p(f))$ EPR pairs, where $SP_p(f)$ is the minimal size of a span program over the field $\mathbb{Z}_p$ computing $f$.
 This shows we can efficiently attack $f$-routing schemes whenever $f$ is in the complexity class $\modkl$, after allowing for local pre-processing.
 The best earlier construction achieved the class $\L$, which is believed to be strictly inside of $\modkl$.
 We also show that the size of a quantum secret sharing scheme with indicator function $f_I$ upper bounds entanglement cost of $f$-routing on the function $f_I$.